pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/organizing-stacks-projects.md

 ## Micro-Stacks

 At the other end of the spectrum is a pattern we call _micro-stacks_.
-This is the moral equivalent to microservices, only in project and stack form.
+This is equivalent to microservices, only in project and stack form.
 In this model, a project is broken into separately managed smaller projects, often across different dimensions.
 This approach has several advantages:

-* **Independence.** Although Pulumi can diff changes and make only those updates mandated by a code edit, certain projects sometimes deploy at radically different cadences and it makes sense to enforce this separation in project structure.
+* **Independence.** Although Pulumi can diff changes and make only those updates mandated by a code edit, certain projects sometimes deploy at radically different cadences and it makes sense to enforce this separation in the project structure.
 For instance, a service that revs every day may not be appropriate to live in the same project as critical infrastructure that changes infrequently and which demands intense scrutiny whenever it does.

 * **Security.** In large organizations, it's important to use RBAC to secure access to individual aspects